-Carolina figures prominently in assessments and rankings centered on national academic leadership within research funding, excellence of programs, affordability and diversity.
+Carolina figures prominently in assessments and rankings centered on national academic leadership within research funding, excellence of programs, affordability, diversity and opportunities.
 Here are a few highlights:

 More About Carolina